 Using WT_Perf

-The syntax for WT_Perf is
+WT_Perf must be run from the operating system's command prompt.
+Windows Vista/7 users can access the command prompt by clicking Start, typing "cmd", and pressing enter.
+In older version of Windows the user will need to click Start, and then click Run before typing the "cmd" command.
+Once in the command prompt, the syntax for WT_Perf is

-WT_Perf <input file>
+WT_Perf input file

 If you do not enter the input-file argument, WT_Perf will display the syntax to remind you.
 All output files use the same root name as the input file, but will have different extensions.
 The extensions are as follows: